tgstation/tgstation-server/README.md

 ### Pre-Requisites

 - [ASP .NET Core Runtime (>= v3.1)](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) (Choose the option to `Run Server Apps` for your system) If you plan to install tgstation-server as a Windows service, you should also ensure that your .NET Framework runtime version is >= v4.7.2 (Download can be found on same page).
-On Windows, ensure that the `dotnet` executable file is in your system's `PATH` variable (or the user's that will be running the server).
+Ensure that the `dotnet` executable file is in your system's `PATH` variable (or that of the user's that will be running the server).
 - A [MariaDB](https://downloads.mariadb.org/), MySQL, or [Microsoft SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=55994) database engine is required

 ### Installation

 1. [Download the latest V4 release .zip](https://github.com/tgstation/tgstation-server/releases/latest).
-The ServerService package will only work on Windows.
-Choose ServerConsole if that is not your target OS or you prefer not to use the Windows service.
+The `ServerService` package will only work on Windows.
+Choose `ServerConsole` if that is not your target OS or you prefer not to use the Windows service.
 2. Extract the .zip file to where you want the server to run from.
 Note the account running the server must have write and delete access to the `lib` subdirectory.

 #### Windows